szarnyasg/GraphBLAS-FAQ/README.md

-# GraphBLAS-FAQ
+# GraphBLAS FAQ

+## Using GraphblAS

+### Why now?

+Until a SuiteSparse:GraphBLAS v3.2.0, there was no easy-to-use parallel CPU sparse matrix library.

+### So is GraphBLAS ready for production use?

+*My opinion* is the following:

+* SuiteSparse:GraphBLAS is a production-ready library.
+Other open-source libraries are experimental, not geared towards high performance, etc.
+* LAGraph is an experimental library and not ready for production use.

+## Design patterns

-## Loading graphs with non-contiguous vertex identifiers
+### Loading graphs with non-contiguous vertex identifiers

 * **Question:** My vertices have non-contiguous identifiers.
 How do I turn my graph into matrices?